 Once you have Chosen a Speaker, Reach out to Negotiate the Fee and Get a Contract in place.
 Many motivational speakers will have their contract, or they may be willing to work with yours.

 Make sure the contract outlines:

 The speaker is liable if they don't show up for a speech.
-This needs to be spelled out clearly in the speaker contract, Unfortunately, I have heard many stories of speakers taking other ( usually higher paying ) speeches and leaving a client high and dry for their keynote speaker.
+It needs to be spelled out clearly in the speaker contract.
+Unfortunately, I have heard many stories of speakers taking other ( usually higher-paying ) talks and leaving a client high and dry for their keynote speaker.